 This licensed William Morris design was first produced in 1883.
 The inspiration behind the design came about as Morris watched the birds steal the strawberries under the fruit nets from his garden in Kelmscott Manor.
 The design was a triumph for Morris as it marked the perfecting of the indigo-discharge technique of printing at Merton Abbey.

-Our products are both printed and manufactured in the UK, are licensed designs by William Morris, and are printed both size and colour-wise to our own specifications to best suit our products.
+Our products are both printed and manufactured in the United Kingdom, and are licensed designs by William Morris; printed both size and colour-wise to our own specifications to best suit our products.